janm31415/jAmpPercussive/README.md

 ![](images/percussive.png)

 The main view of the application contains a navigation bar on top, a bunch of knobs that control the synthesized sounds, a row with some additional settings, and 16 large buttons that will produce a drum sound when hit.
-Let's go over the different buttons and knobs.
+Let's go over the different buttons and knobs from the bottom of the view to the top.

 ### 16 large buttons
 The large buttons will produce a drum or cymbal sound when they are tapped, or when the corresponding MIDI note is triggered.